bigfix/developer.bigfix.com/site/reference/types/time-of-day.md

 # type: time of day

-The &lt;time of day&lt; inspectors provide tools for dealing and calculating with time-of-day types, which are of the form HH:MM:SS, as in 12:59:59.
+The &lt;time of day&gt; inspectors provide tools for dealing and calculating with time-of-day types, which are of the form HH:MM:SS, as in 12:59:59.

 # extrema of &lt;time of day&gt; : ( time of day, time of day )

-Returns the minimum and maximum extreme values of the given list of &lt;time of day&lt; types.
+Returns the minimum and maximum extreme values of the given list of &lt;time of day&gt; types.

 # hour_of_day of &lt;time of day&gt; : integer